 The learning process consists of several learning stages with specialized competencies designed for each stage.
 The first stage is aimed to broaden the students spectrum in thinking from the very scientific spectrum until they are prepared for team work and strive really hard to face difficult challenges.
 In the second stage, the students learn to plan their businesses and face the risks.
 In the third stage, the students learn about business and management comprehensively.

 Introducing the diversed world community!
 You are encouraged to be open-minded and to respect diversity in your immediate community, followed by your community at large.
 The emphasis is on such soft skills as teamwork, articulation in expressing ideas, and the capacity to view the world from the standpoint of distinct cultures.
 Below is what you would do as a freshman:

 Prior to the course work, you will attend a session covering the standard of conduct and ethics expected, curriculum, and teaching methods employed.
 Since the methods used will be new to most students, all of you will be fully explained.
 Additionally, you are informed about the study techniques promoted at SBM ITB, which will help you to achieve the academic excellence.

-You meet at a predetermined venue over a period of three days, during which qualified psychologists train you to regard yourself as a highly potential individual.
+You meet at a predetermined venue over a period of two days, during which qualified psychologists train you to regard yourself as a highly potential individual.

 Fun and Enchanting, it would be!